top of page

 Signs & Symptoms

-The signs and symptoms of stress may be cognitive (thinking-related), emotional, physical or behavioral.
+The signs and symptoms of stress may be cognitive (thinking-related), emotional, physical or behavioural.
 Their severity can range from mild to severe.

 Cognitive symptoms include: